 Our RSS email will rely on Pardot's built-in campaign reporting to measure email engagement statistics such as opens and clicks but we also want to measure the increase in website traffic delivered by our content emails.
 To do this we can use UTM parameters.

-FeedOtter has a built-in feature that will automatically add the correct UTM parameters to your content links.
+FeedOtter has a built-in feature that will automatically add the correct UTM parameters to your content links so every click on your content will be tracked in your Google Analytics.

 When you are done with the campaign setup its time to publish your new automated RSS email to Pardot where we will complete the last step of setting up our email audience.